 “People who are successful in group are successful in life.” - Louis Ormont, Ph.D.

-Ever since Joseph Pratt, M.D., a Boston physician, discovered in the early 1900’s that his tuberculosis patients improved faster when they shared their experiences and progress of recovery with each other, group psychotherapy has grown to be an accepted method of treatment, often the treatment of choice for a wide variety of problems.
+Ever since Joseph Pratt, M.D., a Boston physician, discovered in the early 1900s that his tuberculosis patients improved faster when they shared their experiences and progress with each other, group psychotherapy has grown to be an accepted and often preferred method of treatment for a wide variety of concerns.

 Why would I join a group?

-In addition to talking about difficulties with significant people in their lives, group members find help for many other issues, such as stress in the workplace, chronic pain, loss, anxiety, depression, family history and how it impinges on the present, addictions, and many other topics.
-One of the most beneficial aspects of group therapy is the opportunity to learn from others who have similar struggles.
-In addition, group members find they have valuable talents and insights that contribute to each other’s growth.
-The group’s ability to work together on shared problems can be one of the most satisfying experiences of therapy.
+In addition to addressing difficulties with significant people in their lives, group members find support for many other challenges, including workplace stress, chronic pain, loss, anxiety, depression, family history and its impact on the present, addictions, and more.
+One of the most beneficial aspects of group therapy is the opportunity to learn from others who face similar struggles.
+Group members often discover that they have valuable insights and talents that contribute to each other’s growth.
+Working together on shared challenges can be one of the most rewarding experiences of therapy.

 What happens in a group?

-Group psychotherapy is a form of treatment usually involving 5-10 members who meet weekly over an extended period of time, usually a year or more.
-Although group members may come from diverse backgrounds (single, divorced, married, with or without children, students, professionals, homemakers) with diverse needs, they have in common the desire to have healthier and more satisfying relationships with others.
+Group psychotherapy typically involves 5 to 10 members who meet weekly over an extended period, usually a year or more.
+Members may come from diverse backgrounds — single, divorced, married, with or without children, students, professionals, homemakers — but share the desire to build healthier, more satisfying relationships.

-Group members agree to arrive on time, take their fair share of the talking time, keep the content and names of the group members confidential, refrain from socializing outside the group, and pay their bill at the end of the month.
-With these basic agreements in place, the way members get the most out of group is to talk about their thoughts and feelings toward other group members and why they have them.
-Talking about issues outside the life of the group, such as work, relationships, family issues, etc., is necessary and valuable.
-However, the relationships that develop in the group, including with the leader, provide the richest source of learning and a unique opportunity to experiment with new ways of communicating and cultivating more satisfying relationships inside and outside of the group.
+Group members agree to arrive on time, take a fair share of the talking time, keep the content and identities of members confidential, refrain from socializing outside the group, and pay their bill at the end of the month.
+Within these basic agreements, members get the most out of group by talking openly about their thoughts and feelings toward each other and exploring the reasons behind them.
+While discussing issues outside the group — such as work, relationships, and family — is valuable, the relationships that develop within the group, including with the leader, offer a unique opportunity to practice new ways of communicating and to cultivate more satisfying connections both inside and outside of the group.

-People typically feel some degree of anxiety about joining a group.
-Some worry about being judged, criticized, or rejected.
-Some worry about being the target of angry attacks.
-Others worry about having uncomfortable feelings toward other members.
-Some people worry that being in a room with other people with difficulties will make everyone worse, “the blind leading the blind.”
-All of these concerns are common, and are experienced by most group members at one time or another.
-It is helpful to put these fears into words, see what can be learned from them, and find ways to work past them.
-In practice, people find that the process of talking about their problems and identifying similarities with other members is very helpful.
-Many group members are surprised to find that they have something to offer other people.
-Difficult moments in group are often the best chance to learn about oneself and to grow and progress.
+It’s natural to feel anxious about joining a group.
+People often worry about being judged, criticized, or rejected, or about being the target of anger.
+Some fear having uncomfortable feelings toward other members, or worry that being in a room with others facing difficulties will be unhelpful — “the blind leading the blind.”
+These concerns are common and experienced by most members at some point.
+It’s helpful to express these fears, explore what can be learned from them, and find ways to work through them.
+In practice, members find that sharing their struggles and discovering common ground is highly supportive.
+Many are surprised by how much they have to offer others.
+Difficult moments in group often become the richest opportunities for self-discovery and growth.

 My experience leading groups

-For an articulate description of the benefits of group psychotherapy for one patient, follow this link: http://opinionator.blogs.nytimes.com/2015/08/11/why-group-therapy-worked/?_r=0
+For an articulate description of the benefits of group psychotherapy from one patient’s perspective, read this New York Times piece.

-For more information on group psychotherapy, visit the website of the American Group Psychotherapy Association at www.agpa.org.
+For more information on group psychotherapy, visit the American Group Psychotherapy Association website.

 Credentials